Google launches a virtual reality artwork gallery on the web

 Google’s virtual reality sketching/painting/modeling Tilt Brush program has amassed a following amongst novice VR users as well as artists looking to explore virtual reality as a new medium.

 Starting today, you’ll be able to peer into their 3D virtual reality canvases of other Tilt Brush users on the web while also gaining the ability to share your own work online.
+If you see a work you like you can also dive into it inside the app and add your own style to the existing creation.

 The Tilt Brush app is a bit of a “Microsoft Paint” for the VR world.
 The team behind the app at Google has been adding a number of cool features to give creators more freedom to design content based on new brushes and tools.